Irvine, the United States Executive Search

 Our model de-risks the investment

 In Irvine, the cost of a wrong executive hire extends far beyond the recruitment fee.
-Our interview-fee model lets clients see real market output and qualified candidates before the bulk of the investment is committed.
+Our Proof-First Search model lets clients see real market output and qualified candidates before the bulk of the investment is committed.

 1. Parallel mapping before the brief is live